-Coyotes are small mammals, about the size of a medium-sized dog.
+There are several predators in the park, including bobcats, eagles, badgers, and cougars, but the coyotes are the most easily seen.
+Coyotes are small canines, about the size of a medium-sized dog.
 They vary widely in coloration, ranging from an almost pure gray to a red-brown.
 The fur is generally much thicker in winter-giving the animal a heavier appearance, with the summer coat being much shorter and lighter.

-A wide variety of habitats all across the United States can be called home for the coyote.
-They are found in both the grasslands and pine forest here in the Park.
-Each individual coyote or coyote pack has a home territory that is used on a regular basis, but not actively defended except during mating periods and when the coyote pups are in their dens.
+A wide variety of habitats across the United States are home for the coyote and they are found throughout the park.
+At Wind Cave, coyotes are usually seen among prairie dog towns and patrolling hillsides near the highway.
+Coyotes are active throughout the day, but they are more easily seen early in the morning and around sunset.
+Each individual coyote or pack has a home territory that is used on a regular basis, but not actively defended except during breeding season and when the coyote pups are in their dens.

-Coyotes mate only once a year, between March and April.
+Coyotes breed between March and April.
 The pups are born blind and helpless about two months later.
-The young are cared for by the mother and other helpers, usually siblings from a previous year.
+They are cared for by the mother and other helpers, usually siblings from a previous year.
 The adult males of the pack help rear the young by bringing food to the mother and later, after weaning, to the pups themselves.
 The pups emerge form the den in about three weeks, playful and ready to learn from their parents how to fend for themselves.
 This learning relationship often lasts for about a year.
-Coyotes may be active throughout the day, but they are more easily seen early in the morning and around sunset.